deadlydog/PowerShell.GitClean/ReadMe.md

 It accepts the following parameters:

-- `RootDirectoryPath` (required): The root directory where all of your git repositories are located.
+- `RootDirectoryPath` (required): A directory path that all of your git repositories are located under.
 Alias: `Path`
-- `DirectorySearchDepth`: The depth to search for git repositories under the RootDirectoryPath.
+- `DirectorySearchDepth`: The depth to search for git repositories under the `RootDirectoryPath`.
 A large value may increase the time it takes to discover git repositories.
 Default is 3.
 Alias: `Depth`
 - `Force`: If specified, the cmdlet will clean all repositories, even if they have untracked files. __Be careful with this option!__

-- Common parameters supported:
+The following common parameters are also supported:

 - `WhatIf`: If specified, the cmdlet will not actually delete any files.
 It will only show you which repos would be cleaned, even if `-Force` is specified.
 - `Confirm`: If specified, the cmdlet will prompt you to confirm before cleaning each repository.
 - `Information`: If specified, the cmdlet will output general information about what it is doing.
 - `Verbose`: If specified, the cmdlet will output verbose information about what it is doing.

+The cmdlet returns a PSCustomObject with the following properties:

+- `RepositoryPath`: Path that was used to run the command.
+- `DirectorySearchDepth`: Depth that was used to run the command.
+- `NumberOfGitRepositoriesFound`: Number of git repositories that were found.
+- `GitRepositoriesCleaned`: Array of the git repository directory paths that were cleaned.
+- `GitRepositoriesWithUntrackedFiles`: Array of the git repository directory paths that were not cleaned due to having untracked files.
+- `Duration`: How long the operation took to complete.

 ### Examples